 An organization’s ability to thrive in today’s challenging times is largely determined by the quality and effectiveness of its leadership.
 We define effectiveness as both the skill of performing the behaviors necessary for successful job performance and how appropriately that skill is used when the situation calls for it.
-Effectiveness Insights 360: Leaders is based on Wilson Learning’s comprehensive Integrated Leadership Model that provides the information needed to not only assess a leader’s effectiveness but also provide the insights necessary to guide leadership development investments.
+The Leader Navigator is based on Wilson Learning’s comprehensive Integrated Leadership Model that provides the information needed to not only assess a leader’s effectiveness but also provide the insights necessary to guide leadership development investments.

 The assessment will diagnose where your leaders stand in terms of their Leadership Competencies, based on how they are perceived by the people who know them best—their managers, direct reports, and peers.

-Three preconfigured models are available that adapt the competencies from our full model to fit three leadership levels: First‐Level Leader, Mid‐Level Leader, and Executive‐Level Leader.
+Three preconfigured models are available that adapt the competencies from our full model to fit three leadership levels: First‐Level Leader, Mid‐Level Leader, and Strategic‐Level Leader.

 Leaders start to plan and prioritize their continuing development as part of the feedback process.
 Leaders receive specific recommendations for how they can most effectively develop their capabilities in the form of on‐the-job activities, books, and training courses.

 Wilson Learning can support further development with appropriate leadership development programs for group needs or coaching to meet individual needs.

 Results are combined in one or more organizational reports to show the actual patterns of strengths and development needs within the population of leaders.

 As part of our standard service, we present these results in a webcast briefing to senior leaders.
 Many organizations use this report as a needs analysis to target their development resources where they are most needed.
 Optionally, reports can be generated for various subgroups of the whole organization to get an accurate reading of the specific development needs of leaders within a department or division.